 The future for CAD and BIM

 Professionals initially developed CAD to design virtual models for everything from appliances and furnishings to automobiles and rolling stock.
 Companies use the software to create visualisations of the surrounding bodies of vehicles and tools.
 It can also help create the smaller parts that make up the motors and other components inside each machine.
 BIM was developed for the virtual design and multidimensional visualisation of proposed building ideas.
-While BIM is still evolving, it's expected that BIM and CAD will be used alongside each other as parts of a whole.
+Going back to what is the difference between CAD and BIM, BIM is still evolving, it's expected that BIM and CAD will be used alongside each other as parts of a whole.

 However, as BIM evolves, more construction professionals are likely to become interested in transitioning from CAD to BIM.
 Companies interested in making the switch will need to take into consideration that the investment will require a substantial budget and a significant amount of time.